-Provides tuition restraint requirements in order to receive performance funding increase for FY 2018-19, FY 2019-20 and FY 2020-21; universities must limit resident undergraduate tuition/fee increase to 3.8% or \$490, whichever is greater.
-Defines the term "fee" to include the cost of a university-affiliated health insurance policy for a university that compels resident undergraduate students to have health insurance coverage as a condition of enrollment.
-States that universities that exceed the tuition restraint cap shall not receive a planning or construction authorization for a state-funded capital outlay project in FY 2019-20, FY 2020-21, and FY 2021-22 in addition to having their appropriation adjusted at any time.
+Provides tuition restraint requirements in order to receive performance funding increase for FY 2019-20, FY 2020-21 and FY 2021-22.
+Universities must limit resident undergraduate tuition/fee increase to 4.4% or \$587, whichever is greater.
+Defines the term "fee" and "tuition and fee rates."
+States that universities that exceed the tuition restraint cap shall not receive a planning or construction authorization for a state-funded capital outlay project in FY 2020-21, FY 2021-22, and FY 2022-23 in addition to having their appropriation adjusted at any time.